rockroman/CI_PP4-Knowledge-Flow/README.md

 ## About

-The Knowledge Flow is a Learning and Blogging application that allows users to post blogs  in a chosen categories add comments, learn from the content of a blog or a comment and find out a mentor available for each category and reach out and connect with them.
+The Knowledge Flow is a Learning and Blogging application that allows users to post blogs  in a chosen categories add comments, learn from the content of a blog or a comment and find a mentor available for each category and reach out and connect with them.

 ***